paulgb/paulbutler.org/content/posts/2021/ranked-choice-voting-for-data-scientists/index.md

 In instant-runoff voting, the winner is determined by a series of rounds in which the candidate(s) with the least votes are eliminated and their ballots redistributed to the top-ranked remaining candidate.
 The tabulation is the count of each candidate's votes at each round.

-Some form of tabulation record is always made public, although often it's in a PDF file rather than as nice structured data.
+The tabulation record is always made public in some form, although often it's in a PDF file rather than in a machine-readable format.

 ![A screenshot of a tabulation from a Maine election.](tabulation.png)

 The tabulation data gives *some* information on voters’ preferences that isn't reflected in the final-round results, but it generally isn't useful for any sort of analysis because it's an incomplete picture.
-To do anything interesting, you need at least the cast-vote record.
+To do anything interesting, we need at least the **cast-vote record**.

 ## **Cast-vote record**

 The cast-vote record (CVR) is ballot-level data that shows how each (anonymized) voter ranked each candidate.
-It may also include information like a precinct or a unique identifier.
+It may also include information like a precinct or ballot number.

 In most cases, each ballot cast in a particular contest has a corresponding row in the CVR table.
-In rare cases, jurisdictions group ballots containing the same ranking into a single record and include a count.
+In rare cases, jurisdictions combine multiple ballots into a single record and add a count.
 This is just a way of compressing the data and doesn't change what can be done with it.

-Cast-vote records may be released in a number of different ways:
+Cast-vote records may be released in several different ways:

 - [NIST CVR](https://www.nist.gov/publications/cast-vote-records-common-data-format-specification-version-10) is a comprehensive format for reporting cast-vote records for a variety of types of elections, including ranked ballots.
-It specifies a representation that can be encoded either as XML or JSON; in practice JSON appears to be more popular.
+It specifies a representation that can be encoded either as XML or JSON; in practice JSON seems to be more popular.
 - [Dominion Ranked Choice Results](https://www.sos.state.co.us/pubs/elections/VotingSystems/DVS-DemocracySuite/documentation/EMS_RTR_UserGuide.pdf) (RTR) is a text-based format that some Dominion tabulators output.
 - Bespoke Excel/CSV formats.
-Usually, each column is a ranking and each row is a ballot, with the candidate's name in each cell.
+Usually, each column is a ranking, and each row is a ballot.
+Each cell contains the name of the candidate who appeared in the associated ranking on the appropriate ballot.

 This list isn't exhaustive; I've encountered other text-based formats and even (regrettably) a many-page PDF.